philippec/PhFacebook/README.markdown

 5. Make API requests
     * You do not need to provide the URL or authorization token, PhFacebook takes care of that:
             [fb sendRequest: @"me/friends"];
-    * Your delegate will get called with a dictionary, whose "result" key's value is a JSON string from Facebook.
+    * Your delegate's `requestResult:` will get called with a dictionary, whose "result" key's value is a JSON string from Facebook.
     * You can use a JSON parser to turn the string into an NSDictionary, for instance SBJSON.
     * If the JSON string contains no data, check that you requested an authorization token with the correct permissions.
     * [The API is documented](http://developers.facebook.com/docs/api).